deeplay-io/abort-controller-x/README.md

 - `ProactiveRetryOptions.baseMs`

-  Starting delay before first retry attempt in milliseconds.
+  Base delay between attempts in milliseconds.

   Defaults to 1000.